viator32/CampusConnect/README.md

 Notes:
 - The client defaults its API root to `http://localhost:8080` (see `club-hub/src/services/api/ClientApi.ts`).
 Make sure your backend is reachable there (serving `/api`).
-- If your backend lives elsewhere, update the API base resolution in the client and rebuild the image.
+- If your backend lives elsewhere, pass a build arg for Vite: `--build-arg VITE_API_URL=https://your.api` and rebuild the image.